$\epsilon$-Uniform Mixing in Discrete Quantum Walks: Abstract

 \section{Abstract}

-We study whether a discrete quantum walk can get arbitrarily close to a state whose entries have the same absolute value over all the arcs, given that the walk starts with a uniform superposition of the outgoing arcs of some vertex.
-We characterize this phenomenon on non-bipartite graphs using the adjacency spectrum of the graph; in particular, if this happens in some association scheme and the state we get arbitrarily close to ``respects the neighborhood", then it happens regardless of the initial vertex, and the adjacency algebra of the graph contains a real (regular) Hadamard matrix.
-We then find infinite families of primitive strongly regular graphs that admit this phenomenon.
+We study whether the probability distribution of a discrete quantum walk can get arbitrarily close to uniform, given that the walk starts with a uniform superposition of the outgoing arcs of some vertex.
+We establish a characterization of this phenomenon on regular non-bipartite graphs in terms of their adjacency eigenvalues and eigenprojections.
+Using theory from association schemes, we show this phenomenon happens on a strongly regular graph $X$ if and only if $X$ or $\comp{X}$ has parameters $(4m^2, 2m^2\pm m, m^2\pm m, m^2\pm m)$ where $m\ge 2$.

-We also derive some results on a strengthening of this phenomenon called simultaneous $\epsilon$-uniform mixing, which enables local $\epsilon$-uniform mixing at every vertex.